r-lidar-lab/lidRviewer/README.md

 Advantage of `lidRviewer`:

 * Can easily handle more than 20 million points while `rgl` can struggle displaying a tenth of that.
-* Has pan/zoom/rotate while `rgl` only has zoom/rotate.
 * Is much more memory efficient.
-It allocates only a small amount of additional memory.
+It allocates only a small amount of additional memory while `rgl` may require gigabytes of memory.

 Drawbacks